Recovered Strzok-Page text messages delivered to congressional committees

 FLASHBACK: DOJ RECOVERS MISSING TEXT MESSAGES BETWEEN ANTI-TRUMP FBI AGENTS STRZOK AND PAGE

-The messages had previously been thought lost, creating a storm of controversy among Republicans, who noted that the missing texts covered a crucial period in the FBI's Russia investigation.
+The messages previously had been thought lost, creating a storm of controversy among Republicans, who noted that the missing texts covered a crucial period in the FBI's Russia investigation.

-Events that took place during that period included President Donald Trump's inauguration, the firings of National Security Adviser Michael Flynn and FBI Director James Comey and the appointment of former FBI Director Robert Mueller as special counsel to investigate alleged Trump campaign collusion with Russian officials during the 2016 election.
+Events that took place during that period included President Trump's inauguration, the firings of National Security Adviser Michael Flynn and FBI Director James Comey and the appointment of former FBI Director Robert Mueller as special counsel to investigate alleged Trump campaign collusion with Russian officials during the 2016 election.

+In one cryptic exchange, a source told Fox News, Strzok and Page traded messages about Comey saying that he had no legal exposure.
+The conversation included a reference to the Lawfare blog, which is managed by Benjamin Wittes, a Comey friend.

-At the time, U.S. officials told Fox News that the inspector general's office had recovered the messages by taking possession of "at least four" phones belonging to Strzok and Page.
+In January, U.S. officials told Fox News that the inspector general's office had recovered the messages by taking possession of "at least four" phones belonging to Strzok and Page.

 Republicans have seized on the texts to claim that some top officials at the FBI are biased against the president.